oldtimerza/heycar-challenge/README.md

     - Spring initializr is a fantastic tool to get a project working in minimal time.

-    - The challenge document has an error in the CSV example: 1,mercedes/a 180,123,2014,black,15950 is missing a comma before 180

     - Postman is a great tool for testing REST endpoints quickly while developing.

+    - Last line of CSV example (4,skoda/octavia,86,2018,16990) is missing the color

 Problems encountered: